This Week's Bulletin

 Preaching: Dr. Kim Riddlebarger

-The Sermon: “Why Then the Law?”
-The Fifth in a Series of Sermons on Galatians
+The Sermon: “For Freedom” The Ninth in a Series of Sermons on Galatians

 The Afternoon Service – Learning the Basics of the Reformed Faith

 Hymn 1 (Psalter Hymnal # 95) “Gracious God, My Heart Renew”

 The New Testament Lesson: 1 Peter 2

 The Heidelberg Catechism: Lord’s Day 32 (Q&A 86-87), Belgic Confession, Article 24

 Hymn 2 (Psalter Hymnal # 160) “Lord God of Hosts, in Mercy”